-Fire safety is a shared responsibility across the Hamilton College community.
-Departments including Campus Safety, Physical Plant, Residential Life and Environmental Protection & Safety have important leadership responsibilities with fire safety.
-But all who otherwise live at, work for or visit Hamilton should be aware of fire safety issues as well.
+Fire safety is a shared responsibility at Hamilton College.
+Departments including Campus Safety, Physical Plant, Residential Life and Environmental Protection & Safety have important leadership responsibilities.
+Students, employees and visitors should be aware of fire safetyguidelines as well.

 Fire safety awareness and training is an essential element for all students living in Hamilton residential facilities, and is typically provided by Residential Life and Campus Safety during freshman orientation.
 Environmental Protection & Safety also provides fire safety training programs (including fire extinguisher training) to employees in departments with certain regulatory obligations, or for other risk management purposes.
 To facilitate fire safety awareness across all campus facilities, we now have building-by-building fire safety plans that provide a plethora of information, including fire safety system capabilities, Building Coordinators, egress paths, emergency equipment, and muster/assembly points.
 All who live and work at Hamilton should become familiar with the fire safety plans for the buildings they frequent, and integrate fire safety principles into both their academic and daily lives.

 Fire safety regulatory compliance includes the tireless “behind the scenes” efforts of the Physical Plant, and the annual NYS Office of Fire Prevention & Control (OFPC) inspections exhaustively verify Hamilton’s compliance program each fall.
 However, the OFPC inspection program is just as concerned with day-to-day behaviors that either defeat installed fire safety systems, or introduce uncontrolled hazards into our facilities.
 The three links below provide regulatory or policy guidance regarding how to avoid OFPC fire safety violations in the first place.